trillium-infosec-systems/T-MON/README.md

 ## Get started
 You can execute atomic tests directly from the command line, no installation required.
-See the [Getting started](https://github.com/trillium-infosec-systems/T-MON/wiki/Getting-Started)page of our wiki.
+See the [Getting started](https://github.com/trillium-infosec-systems/T-MON/wiki/Getting-Started) page of our wiki.

 ## Learn more
 T-MON documentation is available as a [Wiki](https://github.com/trillium-infosec-systems/T-MON/wiki).